srbcheema1/CoolKit/README.md

-    fetch       fetch a contest to use it for offline testing. run         run a code file against provided testcases submit      submit a code to online judge. and output the verdict.
+    fetch       fetch a contest to use it for offline testing. run         run a code file against provided testcases submit      submit a code to online judge. and output the verdict. view        view a user, contest, problem or upcomming contest
 ```

 ```